jaepass/commercejs-vuejs-cart/README.md

 ```

 What we have done above is we first imported our `Commerce` object, then we created a new Commerce instance by passing
-in and processing our environment variable `VUE_APP_CHEC_PUBLIC_KEY` as the first argument.
+in and processing our environment variable `VUE_APP_CHEC_PUBLIC_KEY` as an argument.
 The ternary operator first
 checks whether a public key is set at the environment variable we define and if it does, we then create our new Commerce
 instance and store it in a variable called `commerce`.